The information below outlines how we use the Pupil Premium Money to support the learning of children in our school

 We are committed to ensuring all our children make the best possible progress.
 We track the achievement of every child on a regular basis and do all we can to make sure each child achieves their potential.
 We also have a duty to ensure that no group of children are disadvantaged due to their gender, ethnic origin or family income or background.

 The Pupil Premium funding has allowed us to continue and extend what we already do - to monitor children’s progress and to give additional support when required.
 It has enabled us to maintain our levels of learning support staff beyond the provision of our core school budget.

-Please download and read the documents below to find out how we spend our Pupil Premium Grant.
+Please see below documents for you to download and read to find out how we spend our Pupil Premium Grant (PPG)

 Pupil Premium - Effective use and accountability